Type of qualification

 If you study full-time, you’ll take 120 credits per year or 60 credits per semester.

-The Graduate Diploma in Design is available without a specialisation but you can include courses in:
+The Graduate Diploma in Design does not include specialisations, but you can include courses from:

 - concept design